-POETYDANSLARUE: Can you talk about the story and writing process behind “Be the Change?”
+POETYDANSLARUE: Can you discuss the story and writing process behind “Be the Change?”

 Friends At The Falls: “At the time, Jake took inspiration from M83 and the idea that you can use your voice as an instrument.
 Jake made the “yell” sample in the intro and wrote the chord sequence on a synth.
 We were both looking to write an upbeat anthemic song, with a chorus that a crowd of fans could scream back at us.”

-PDLR: Is there anything special about this song that you would like to share with fans?
+PDLR: Is there anything special about this song you want to share with fans?

-FATF: “We wrote the song two years ago and were waiting until the time felt right to release it.
+FATF: “We wrote the song two years ago and waited until it felt right to release it.
 We ended every show with it, and we always received an overwhelming reaction from the crowd whenever we performed it.
-It’s the song we’re most proud of, and it’s the one that we want people to know us by.”
+It’s the song we’re most proud of and the one we want people to know us by.”

 PDLR: How do you see this song fitting in with your current and future

-FATF: “Our musical genre drifts somewhere between Alternative Rock and Indie Pop.
-This song is definitely the most “alternative rock” song we have, but we hope to have more songs in this direction with future releases.”
+FATF: “Our musical genre drifts somewhere between alternative rock and indie pop.
+This is the most “alternative rock” song we have, but we hope to have more songs in this direction with future releases.”

-PDLR: Do you have plans for a visual or another type of campaign to go along with “Be the Change?”
+PDLR: Do you have plans for a visual or another campaign for “Be the Change?”

 FATF: “The music video came out on July 12th (watch below).
-As far as other visuals go, a lot of desert vibes, and mirrors, focusing on one’s self-desire to “be the change they’ve never been.”
+As far as other visuals go, it’s a lot of desert vibes and mirrors, focusing on one’s self-desire to “be the change they’ve never been.”